 Or do this

 This collection of short stories by Chilean writer Roberto Bolaño will have many novice or recreational readers shaking their collective heads in dismay, while many advanced readers and learned writers leaving their mouths agape in awe.
 I kind of fall in the middle; head tilted, eyes slanted, down turned mouth.
-While I can appreciate the subtleties and complexities of using emotions with little tactile events, I also need complementary moments of action to pique my interest.
+While I can appreciate the subtleties and complexities of using emotions with few tactile events, I also need complementary moments of action to pique my interest.
 Where I felt the author did this best was in a story called A Literary Adventure.
 The author takes the popular disclaimer found in the opening few pages of every work of fiction: “All characters appearing in this work are fictitious.
 Any resemblance to real persons, living or dead, is purely coincidental” and uses that to have a little fun and cause a little mischief.
-What were once close colleagues and fellow writers, success has placed a wedge between the two of them.
+What were once close colleagues and fellow writers, success has placed a wedge between the them.
 Wealth, recognition and public adulation can change everything and not always for the better.
 It’s part of the reason Coppola won’t work with past leading men.
-Being a man of the people was a great quality, now that you have a home with a hundred windows you tend to be denied the charms that come with modesty.
-What starts out as an innocent game drives one man insane and the other man waiting.
-The story Anne Moore’s Life represented a more traditional approach to storytelling that I enjoyed.
+Being a man of the people was a great quality, now that you have a home with a hundred windows you tend to be denied the charms that came from humble beginnings.
+What starts out as an innocent game drives one man insane and the other man waiting for something more.
+The story Anne Moore’s Life represented a more traditional approach to storytelling that I also enjoyed.
 It dealt with complex matters such as death, addiction, wanderers, the lengths people will go for love, and even suicide.
 What on the surface looks like a story about the fear of commitment initiated at a young age, looks more like a story where one person would like to touch the lives of many rather than that of a small few.

 “On the horizon I could see the highway disappearing into a range of hills.
 The night was beginning to approach from the east.
 Days before, at the motel, I had asked myself , what colour is the desert at night?
 A stupid rhetorical question, yet somehow I felt it held the key to my future, or perhaps not so much my future as my capacity for suffering.”

 Sensini shows that creative integrity goes out the window when bills need to be paid and mentorship takes on a new role while living in different countries.
 Genuine pen pals to the end even if they had different motivations, the endgame was something they both could fulfill.
-Henri Simon Leprince is a man bound to his artistry even if his writing is like disease to the eyes of the public.
+Henri Simon Leprince is a man bound to his artistry even if his writing is like disease to the soul of the public.
 Even personal acts of heroism draw the ire of passersby.
 He must have one of those faces that you just can’t help but want to punch.
-In art and in life, he seems to me missing a certain something.
+In art and in life, he seems to me missing a certain je ne se quis.
 Enrique Martin shows that when you struggle identifying your own poetic voice there are countless others to provide an inspiration or even an imitation.
 All you want is an audience, and when that doesn’t come you must do something to draw their attention.
 Phone Calls shows that relationships take two to tango and that medication combined with the right amount of depression makes everything easier through the phone.
 The Grub is a story about humans being creatures of habit and when the reliance of another’s presence on a daily is gone it’s better to leave the unanswered, unquestioned.

 “Once I asked him what kind of women he liked.
 It was a stupid question, asked by an adolescent looking for something to say.
 But the Grub took it seriously and considered his reply for a long time.
 Finally he said, calm women.
 And then he added, but only the dead are really calm.
 And after a while, not even the dead, come to think of it.”